 Developing your image can be tricky, but with the right tools and practice, you can easily do it yourself.

 First, always keep your photo paper away from light both before and after making your exposure.
-When developing, you must be in a room of complete darkness — but you can use ato help you see, which won’t expose your photo paper.
+When developing, you must be in a room of complete darkness — but you can use a red safelight to help you see, which won’t expose your photo paper.

 Once you’re all set up in your darkroom, take the photographic paper out of your pinhole camera.
 You need to have two separate trays for your developing solution — one to begin the development of the image (developing solution) and the other to stop it (stopper solution).